1Genevieve/Survival-Analysis/README.md

 ### Package: Survival
 ### Functions:

-#### 1. "survfit" - fits a simple survival model.
+#### 1. "survfit" -
+Fits a simple survival model.
 This is the function used to create survival curves in R based on the Kaplan-Meier estimator.
 It produces Kaplan-Meier survival curves for the given data.

 For example: